Eduardo111777/meta_cognitive_self_model_agents/README.md

 This framework was developed as part of:

 > Mozo, H. E. (2025).
-Neural-Augmented Self-Modeling Agents: Design, Implementation, and Evaluation of a Modular Approach to Meta-Cognitive Artificial Intelligence. *JAIR*, Vol. 83.
+A Modular Software Framework for Neural-Augmented Self-Modeling Agents with Explicit Internal State Representation

 If you use this framework in academic work, please cite the paper. 📚